ROILTechnology/ROIL_info/terms.md

 infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit the service provider to locate the material.
-The best way to identify content available on the Service is typically to access its "Details" pane, by clicking the item's show-more button (rendered as an ellipses (…)), and selecting the "Details" option.
+The best way to identify content available on the Service through the ROIL Mobile applications, or at https://roil.com or https://www.roil.com is typically to access its "Details" pane, by clicking the item's show-more button (rendered as an ellipses (…)), and selecting the "Details" option.
 (In the Roundup view of comments, select the comment first.)
 This will show a pop-up alert, which includes the item's unique id within the Service.
+The best way to identify content available at https://forum.roil.com is to click on the piece of content, and provide in your notification (a) the URL showing in the web browser, (b) a textual copy of the content, and (c) a screenshot of the content.
-(4) Information reasonably sufficient to permit us to contact you (the complaining party), such as an address, telephone number, and, if available, an electronic mail address at which you (the complaining party) may be contacted.
+(4) Information reasonably
+sufficient to permit us to contact you (the complaining party), such as an address, telephone number, and, if available, an electronic mail address at which you (the complaining party) may be contacted.
 (5) A statement that you